Grip (rapper): Reception

 Grip's major-label debut, I Died for This!?
 (2021), received positive reviews from critics.
 Pitchfork described the album as "bold and ambitious", highlighting its dense lyricism and conceptual ambition, particularly praising tracks like "A Soldier's Story?" for exploring the anxiety of waiting for a breakthrough.

 HotNewHipHop noted the project's strong narrative structure and introspective tone, writing that Grip "manages to balance raw emotion with technical prowess", and commending his ability to "paint vivid pictures with a grounded perspective".

 Though critical response was generally favorable, some reviews and listeners pointed to the album's 17-track runtime and sequencing as drawbacks, with Pitchfork suggesting that the momentum occasionally faltered.

 On fan-driven platforms like Reddit, Grip has been praised as "underrated" and "slept on", with multiple users expressing frustration over what they perceive as limited promotion by Shady Records.

 Public image

 Grip has often been described in interviews and reviews as an underappreciated artist in mainstream hip hop.
 Despite signing with Shady Records in 2021 and earning critical acclaim, he has spoken about feeling "under the radar" and acknowledged that his refusal to follow trends may limit his commercial reach.

 In a 2021 interview with Beats Per Minute, he stated: "If it don't feel right, I'm not doing it," reinforcing his reputation for artistic integrity.

-Some fans on platforms like Reddit have expressed frustration over the lack of visibility for Grip's work, particularly in comparison to other Shady Records artists.

 Critics have described his public image as grounded and introspective, shaped by his focus on personal storytelling rather than mainstream appeal.